tonkeeper/ton-mnemonic-swift/README.md

 Sergey Kotov, kotov@tonkeeper.com

 ## License
-TonMnemonicSwift is available under the MIT license.
+TonMnemonicSwift is available under the Apache-2.0 license.
 See the LICENSE file for more info.